How to realize compact and non-compact localized states in disorder-free hypercube networks

 \section{Introduction}

 The disorder-induced localization phenomenon has been known since the seminal work of P. W. Anderson studying the quantum phase transition between an isolating and metallic phase~\cite{Anderson1958}.
-In the presence of disorder, the wavefunction of electrons confined by one- and two-dimensional periodic potentials become exponentially localized in space, as multiple scattering processes generate distructive interference between the otherwise delocalized mode.
-In higher-dimensional disordered systems $D\geq3$, there can coexist both extended and localized states, and the energy level separated these two is known as the mobility edge~\cite{Mott1987,Lagendijk2009,AbrahamsBook,Bliokh2012,LifshitsBook}.
+In the presence of disorder, the wavefunctions of electrons confined by one- and two-dimensional periodic potentials become exponentially localized in space, as multiple scattering processes generate destructive interference between the otherwise delocalized modes.
+In higher-dimensional disordered systems $D\geq3$, there can coexist both extended and localized states, and the energy level, separated these two, is known as the mobility edge~\cite{Mott1987,Lagendijk2009,AbrahamsBook,Bliokh2012,LifshitsBook}.